MichelML/gen/README.md

-Gen lets you create and share events with Google Calendar.
-Faster.
+Gen makes it user friendly to create any kind of event in sync with Google Calendar.